-When vacationing means not only packed suitcases, but a car packed with kids, Mackinac Island is the ideal destination.
-From sampling fudge to adventurous biking to exploring a historic fort, Mackinac Island features plentiful activities and an atmosphere that provides fun for the whole family.
+When vacationing means not only packed suitcases but also a car packed with kids, Mackinac Island is the ideal destination.
+From sampling fudge to biking adventures to exploring historic forts, Mackinac Island offers lots of fun for the whole family.

-Since traveling with kids can keep your hands full, we want to make it easier on you and compile what you should know right here – because we know before you travel with family there are various “what abouts” that require answering.
+Since traveling with kids can keep your hands full, we want to make it easier on you and compile what you should know right here – because we know before you travel with family there are many “what abouts” that need answers.

-Families rightfully seek lodging options that are not only practical but fun for an assortment of ages.
-Mackinac Island features distinctive hotels, resorts, and cottages perfect for not only resting your head, but providing the space your family needs.
-The Grand Hotel was even recognized by Jetsetter Magazine as one of 5 luxury hotels with a kid-friendly vibe.
-With free golf for ages 17 and younger, lawn games in the tea garden, a swimming pool, the World’s Longest Front Porch, and family-style dinner options, the historic hotel is a premier family experience.
-Grand Hotel even offers Family Added Value Days.
+Families seek places to stay that are not only practical but fun for a range of ages.
+Mackinac Island features distinctive hotels, resorts, and cottages perfect for resting your head and providing the space your family needs.
+Mackinac Island’s Grand Hotel was even recognized by Jetsetter Magazine as one of 5 luxury hotels with a kid-friendly vibe.
+With free golf for ages 17 and younger, lawn games in the tea garden, a swimming pool, the World’s Longest Front Porch, Woodlands Activity Center, and family-style dinner options, the historic hotel is a premier family experience.

-Bicycle Inn is another option, with mesmerizing views right in the heart of downtown Mackinac, suites for five or more people, and free breakfast.
-Meanwhile, many places including Main Street Inn have connecting rooms available; Hotel Iroquois, Lake View Hotel, and Inn at Stonecliffe have pools; and Mission Point Resort even offers complimentary kids activities and free dining for ages 12 and under.
+Bicycle Street Inn is another great family option, with mesmerizing views right in the heart of downtown Mackinac Island, suites for five or more people and an attached restaurant, Winchester’s Whiskey and Bourbon Room.
+Meanwhile, many places including Main Street Inn have connecting rooms available; Hotel Iroquois, Lake View Hotel and the Inn at Stonecliffe have swimming pools; and Mission Point Resort even offers complimentary kids activities and free dining for ages 12 and under.

-Mackinac Island dining covers diverse options that can serve up families whether the kids are picky eaters or possess a more expansive palate.
-Establishments like Island Slice Pizzeria, Chuckwagon, Sadie’s Ice Cream Parlor, and Pancake House have all your comfort food favorites covered.
-Many Island restaurants also feature kid menus and are accommodating of any dietary restrictions your child may possess.
-Consult the Mackinac Island Dining Guide for an in-depth look at menus and casual family friendly dining.
+Mackinac Island offers diverse dining options perfect for families whether the kids are picky eaters or possess a more expansive palate.
+Establishments like Island Slice Pizzeria, Chuckwagon, Sadie’s Ice Cream Parlor and Pancake House have all your comfort food favorites covered.
+Many Mackinac Island restaurants also feature kid menus and accommodate dietary restrictions.
+Check out the Mackinac Island Dining Guide for an in-depth look at menus.

-Of course, we’d be remiss if we didn’t mention the many fudge shops present on the Island – something for which Mackinac is renowned.
-Fudge shops provide not only the perfect treat for the little ones, but it can double as a family activity – watching the fudge get made is a must!
+Of course, we’d be remiss if we didn’t mention the many fudge shops of Mackinac Island.
+Fudge shops provide not only the perfect treat for kids, but watching fudge making doubles as a must-do family activity!

-And what screams family more than a picnic?
-Visitors are always encouraged to stop by Doud’s Market to pick up their picnic favorites and sprawl out a picnic blanket at Marquette Park – or you can also order to-go meals at many of the restaurants.
+And what screams family more than a picnic on Mackinac Island?
+Visitors are always encouraged to stop by Doud’s Market to pick up their picnic favorites and sprawl out on a picnic blanket at Marquette Park.
+You can also order to-go meals at many Mackinac Island restaurants.

-A stroll through Fort Mackinac is often the pinnacle island experience for the children – because how can they not love a cannon firing demonstration?!
+A stroll through historic Fort Mackinac is often the pinnacle island experience for children – because how can they not love a cannon firing demonstration?!
 The fort is comprised of 14 buildings, one of which is even the oldest in Michigan.
-You can view scheduled demonstrations, interact with costumed interpreters, and see hands-on exhibits within the fort’s walls.
+You can view scheduled demonstrations, interact with costumed interpreters and see hands-on exhibits within the fort’s walls.

-A Mackinac Island visit is truly complete with a family horse-and-carriage ride.
-It’s a unique way to experience the Island’s beauty and can have your children feeling like princesses and princes.
-There are a few different carriage tours, even ones that offer narration as you ride past island staples like Surrey Hills, Arch Rock, and Fort Mackinac.
-And for the kids who really want to get up close to horses, horseback riding lessons are available.
+A Mackinac Island visit is truly complete with a family horse-and-carriage tour.
+It’s a unique way to experience the Island’s beauty and have your children feeling like princesses and princes.
+And for kids who really want to get up close to horses, Mackinac Island horseback riding lessons are available, too!

 Family travel can have its challenges, but Mackinac Island makes it as easy and accessible as possible.
-One Mackinac Island visit creates countless lasting memories.
-Our friendly and helpful staff is ready to assist and answer any “what abouts” you may have – contact us today.
+For any other “what abouts” you may have, our friendly and helpful staff is ready to assist.
+Contact us at the Mackinac Island Tourism Bureau today.